Allaman/knowledge.rootknecht.net/pages/01.home/my-laptop-setup/item.md

 - [sxiv](https://github.com/muennich/sxiv) &rarr; an image viewer
 - [qutebrowser](http://qutebrowser.org/) &rarr; keyboard-focused web browser
 - [tig](https://github.com/jonas/tig) &rarr; a git ncurses interface
-- [tig](https://github.com/jonas/tig) &rarr; a git ncurses interface
 - [termite](https://github.com/thestinger/termite) &rarr; a terminal with build in vim like keybindings
-- every major IDE/editor like Visual Studio Code, [Intellij IDEA](https://www.jetbrains.com/idea/), [Eclipse](https://www.eclipse.org/ide), etc. can be extended with a Vim plugin
+- every major IDE/editor like [Visual Studio Code](https://code.visualstudio.com/), [Intellij IDEA](https://www.jetbrains.com/idea/), [Eclipse](https://www.eclipse.org/ide), etc. can be extended with a Vim plugin

 Another aspect which is quite controversy is my preference when it comes to multi monitor operation.
 I don't have one!
 In my opinion I can work best by only focusing on one screen with one maximized window and optionally panes like Vim's split view.
 I find it way to distracting working with two or more monitors to properly identify which window is active, where my mouse is and always turning my head in the right direction.
 In order to be productive with just one screen I have some rules that are anchored in my subconsciousness: